- 2 eggs

 - In a large bowl, combine the first five ingredients.
 Stir in corn bread mix just until blended.
 Pour into a greased 3-qt. baking dish.
 Sprinkle with paprika.

-- Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
+- Bake, uncovered, at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
 Serve warm.
 Yield: 12 servings.

 Reviews forCorn Bread Pudding